L13/vscode-projects/README.md

 * `Open as Workspace` [1] - Open the two paths as a workspace.
 * `Add Folders to Workspace` [1] - Add the paths to the current workspace.

-[1] Only available for previous folder comparisons.
+[1] Not available for previous file comparisons in history view.

 ## Recommended Extensions